 - In this case, the root cause is a CPU saturation in one of the Linux hosts.

 As you can see, a fault tree shows all the vertical and horizontal topological dependencies for a given alert.
-Today 86% of organizations are using cloud-native technologies, including hybrid, multi-cloud architectures, Kubernetes, microservices, containers – all dynamically changing.
+Today 86% of organizations are using cloud-native technologies, including hybrid, multi-cloud architectures, Kubernetes, microservices, and containers – all dynamically changing.
 To get the most out of all of this environment at scale, and to manage constant change and reduce repetitive manual work, you need the engine power of deterministic AI and the automation it can help you fully leverage.

 An Example of Accelerating Modernization and Migration to the Cloud

-This highly valuable because the planning involved in moving these workloads is one of the main factors of why customers move more slowly than they’d like.
+This is highly valuable because the planning involved in moving these workloads is one of the main factors why customers move more slowly than they’d like.
 Across these phases, there are times that there are no clear answers for decisions.
 Dynatrace with AWS provide these answers clearly, accelerating the quality and timing of success.